-As a result of screening reassessments of the cooling provisions for the SFP in the Swiss NPPs, which were ordered by ENSI in the aftermath of Fukushima, improvement areas were identified.
+As a result of screening re-assessments of the cooling provisions for the SFP in the Swiss NPPs, which were ordered by ENSI in the aftermath of Fukushima, improvement areas were identified.
 The Inspectorate thus ordered all licence holders to immediately implement two physically separated lines/connections for feeding the SFPs from outside the buildings as an accident management measure, and to backfit seismically robust SFP cooling systems in the first generation NPPs.
 In addition, the NPPs were requested to backfit redundant level and temperature measurements for the SFPs with readings available in the special emergency control rooms.
 The two separated hook-up points have been implemented in all plants.
-The project for backfitting the seismically robust SFP cooling systems has been completed in the Mühleberg NPP.
-In the NPP Beznau the backfitting project is still ongoing.
-The project is delayed due to problems in the procurement of the new heat exchangers, which should be installed in the SFP.
-As a consequence, NPP Beznau decided to abandon the original concept of a passive acting SFP-cooling.
-Instead, an active SFP-cooling circuit will be installed.
-The permits necessary for the conceptual changes and for the design of the new components have been granted by ENSI.
+The project for backfitting the seismically robust SFP cooling systems had been completed in the Mühleberg NPP and all fuel elements were finally removed by the end of 2023.
+The retrofitting project at Beznau NPP is in the final stages of completion.
+Limited additions to further improve the robustness of the systems are planned for the next annual overhauls.